 Have bus data packaged as data structures in the generated code

 Have bus data cross model reference, MATLAB Function block, or Stateflow® chart boundaries

 Not all blocks can accept buses.
 See Bus-Capable Blocks for more about which blocks can handle which types of buses.
 Virtual buses are the default except where nonvirtual buses are explicitly required.
-See Use Buses for Inports and Outports Inside a Model for more information.
+See Use Buses for Inports and Outports for more information.

 For additional guidelines for generated code for buses, see About Buses and Code Generation.

 Bus signals do not specify whether they are virtual or nonvirtual; they inherit that specification from the block in which they originate.
 Every block that creates or requires a nonvirtual bus must have an associated bus object.
 Those blocks are:

 To specify that a bus is nonvirtual:

 Associate the block with a bus object, as described in Associating Bus Objects with Simulink Blocks.